Affiliation to British Rowing

 Affiliated clubs receive publicity via the British Rowing Almanack and website, attracting members to clubs.
 People interested in starting rowing and searching for their local club using our club-finder will only see affiliated clubs in this search.

-Once affiliated, the club can vote in British Rowing elections and will also receive mailings about British Rowing events and activities.
+Once affiliated, the club can vote, through its Region, in British Rowing elections and will also receive mailings about British Rowing events and activities.
 These include coaching conferences, technical workshops and seminars, coach training and CPD, trial programmes, safety information, safeguarding information, coaching and volunteer awards and advice on good practice.
 The Club Stream newsletter includes information on policy updates and activities.

 Coaches who are individual members of British Rowing receive insurance cover for their coaching at affiliated clubs.
 If the club is not affiliated, the coach will need to take out separate insurance cover.
 See the insurance mini-site for information on insurance.